uptane/deployment-considerations/normal_operation.md

 ## What can an Uptane-compliant system look like?

 ### TODO There is no discernible text describing such a system in the original document.
-New text needs to be drafted for this section
+New text needs to be drafted for this section or should this be a graphic?

 ## Updating metadata and images